 The organisms that cause sore throat spread from contact with infected individuals, contaminated surfaces, or droplets of saliva released while coughing or sneezing.
-To prevent a sore throat, be sure to encourage that your children wash their hands with plenty of soap and water and that you and your family keep community areas clean.
+To prevent a sore throat, be sure to keep community areas clean and encourage your children to wash their hands often with plenty of soap and water.

 Dr. Greg May is dedicated to providing a comprehensive range of family medical services to the Lookout Mountain communities of Tennessee and North Georgia.
 His family practice includes primary care representing all internal medicine subspecialties (with monthly visits from Erlanger cardiology and urology specialists) and diagnosis and treatment of acute and chronic illnesses for patients age 6 and up.
 Learn more about Erlanger Primary Care – Lookout Mountain or book an appointment by calling 423-778-9210.